-At the Meeting, we would like to welcome Greg Etter who was appointed to the Board in November of last year, and we will also update you on our projects and our plans for the future.
+At the Meeting, we will also update you on our projects and our plans for the future.
 You will also be able to speak to and ask questions of the Board and senior management.
 The enclosed Management Information Circular describes the business to be conducted at the Meeting.
 Shareholders will have an equal opportunity to attend, ask questions and vote at the Meeting in person or online regardless of their geographic location.

-It is important that you exercise your vote and all shareholders are strongly encouraged to vote prior to the Meeting by completing and returning your proxy form.
+It is important that you exercise your vote, and all shareholders are strongly encouraged to vote prior to the Meeting by completing and returning your proxy form.
 We look forward to speaking with you at the Meeting.